Website Manager

 Minors – 5070 Rules

-The rules will very much mimic our regular season rules except their will be no run limits or time limits.
+The rules will very much mimic our regular season (subtle changes do exist) rules except their will be no run limits or time limits and must have a written pitch log.
 Also, we will be using Consecutive Batting Order as we have throughout the regular season.

 1. This is double elimination game play.